DVD: Specifications

 The DVD specifications created and updated by the DVD Forum are published as so-called DVD Books (e.g. DVD-ROM Book, DVD-Audio Book, DVD-Video Book, DVD-R Book, DVD-RW Book, DVD-RAM Book, DVD-AR (Audio Recording) Book, DVD-VR (Video Recording) Book, etc.).
 DVD discs are made up of two discs; normally one is blank, and the other contains data.
-Each disc is 0.6 mm thick, and are glued together to form a DVD disc.
+Each disc is 0.6 mm thick, and they are glued together to form a DVD disc.
 The gluing process must be done carefully to make the disc as flat as possible to avoid both birefringence and "disc tilt", which is when the disc is not perfectly flat, preventing it from being read.

 Some specifications for mechanical, physical and optical characteristics of DVD optical discs can be downloaded as freely available standards from the ISO website.
 There are also equivalent European Computer Manufacturers Association (Ecma) standards for some of these specifications, such as Ecma-267 for DVD-ROMs.
 Also, the DVD+RW Alliance publishes competing recordable DVD specifications such as DVD+R, DVD+R DL, DVD+RW or DVD+RW DL.
 These DVD formats are also ISO standards.

 Some DVD specifications (e.g. for DVD-Video) are not publicly available and can be obtained only from the DVD Format/Logo Licensing Corporation (DVD FLLC) for a fee of US$5000.
 Every subscriber must sign a non-disclosure agreement as certain information on the DVD Books is proprietary and confidential.

+In January 2025, the DVD FLLC announced its own dissolution on January 31, 2025 (together with the DVD Forum itself, according to its charter) and the deposit of the DVD specifications at the National Diet Library of Japan in early 2025.

+As of August 2025, the specification documents are only available at the National Diet Library in Tokyo.